dxe/dxesf-docs/docs/index.md

 ### 4.4.
 Ballot Election, Term of Office, Removal from Office

 Officers will be elected by ballot using [Reweighted Range Voting](https://www.rangevoting.org/RRV.html).
-Officers will serve for 2 years or until their successors are elected, and their term of office will be begin at the close of the meeting at which they are elected.
+Officers will serve for 2 years or until their successors are elected, and their term of office will begin at the close of the meeting at which they are elected.
 Officers may be removed from office at the will of the membership as provided in the parliamentary authority.

 ### 4.5.
 Office-Holding Limitations